Last Updated on December 17, 2021

 This would come in handy if and when you need to flash the BIOS for the newer Gen 4 Ryzen processors.

-Next up we have the most affordable motherboard in this list for your VR headset designed for the latest 10th gen Intel Processors.
+Next up we have the most affordable motherboard in this list for your VR headset designed for the latest 10th and 11th gen Intel Processors.

 It features the latest LGA 1200 socket which is an upgrade over the previous LGA 1151 socket.
 The LGA 1200 socket supports the latest 10th Gen Intel processors while the older LGA 1151 supported the 9th and 8th gen processors.

-Hence, if you want to build an Intel based PC at an affordable price tag, then this is the best motherboard for VR in our opinion.
+Hence, if you want to build an Intel based PC at an affordable price tag, then this could be the best motherboard for VR in our opinion.

-It has the required USB 3.2 ports as well as the HDMI port to handle most of the current gen VR headsets.
+It does have the required USB 3.2 ports as well as the HDMI port to handle most of the current gen VR headsets.

 Other than that, this is a fairly basic motherboard as can be deduced from the low price tag.
 It has a single PCIe X16 slot and a few smaller PCIe slots.

-It does offer 2 x M.2 slots for SSD storage and 6 x SATA 3 ports making it great for creating a home server should you wish to.
+It does offer a single M.2 slot for SSD storage and 4 x SATA 3 ports making it great for creating a home server should you wish to.

-But for a pure VR gaming experience on a budget Intel setup with the latest 10th gen processors, we recommend this motherboard.
+But for a pure VR gaming experience on a budget Intel setup with the latest gen Intel processors, we recommend this motherboard.

-This motherboard also boasts the latest LGA1200 socket for supporting the latest 10th Gen Intel Processor but there are list of things that makes this motherboard our personal favorite.
+This motherboard also boasts the latest LGA1200 socket for supporting the latest 10th and 11th Gen Intel Processor but there are list of things that makes this motherboard our personal favorite.

 For starters, it has micro ATX form factor.
 We personally like this form factor because it is compact, great for cable management and also less costly.